gnamma/protocol/PROTOCOL.md

 ### Environment Request

-Environment Request is sent by the client when it wants a copy of the [Gnamma World File (GWF)](GWF.md).
+Environment Request is sent by the client when it wants a copy of the [GNML file](GNML.md).

 #### Payload